 Once reasonable adjustments have been made, review these adjustments after 3 or 6 months (depending on business requirements and the employee’s progress) to objectively assess whether the employee can meet the core requirements of the job.
+Checking in with the employee more regularly through structured 1:1’s is a great way to keep the lines of communication open while seeing their input on how the arrangement evolves.
 It is also worth regularly checking that the adjustments are not causing unfair hardship to other employees.

 • Offering flexible working hours, to enable the person to keep appointments with their treating health practitioner or work around the effects of medication

 • Adjusting the environment of the workspace (if possible)

 • Establishing goals, prompts, reminders and checklists to assist the employee with time management and to stay on top of their workload

 • Providing access to professional mentoring, coaching, or on-the-job peer support

 • Ensuring that the employee does not return to a backlog of work or emails

 • Identifying and modifying tasks that the employee may initially find stressful or overwhelming, for example, managing others, public speaking or direct customer contact.

 As with many matters in the workplace, prevention is better than a cure.
 Good planning is essential to prevent any confusion or uncertainty down the track.
 Writing up a return to work or stay at work plan which includes the nature of duties and hours of work sets clear expectations for all involved.
 The individual’s GP or clinical practitioner may also add their recommendations.